RanZhou/Python_stack/README.md

 >  -o OUTPUT, --output OUTPUT
 >                        OUTPUT FILE

->  -p POP, --pop POP     specify how many populations you want in the
+>  -p POP, --pop POP     specify how many replicates you want in the
 >                        simulation, must be int

 >  -s SIZE, --size SIZE  specify the population size you want in the